crimsonthinker/stock_data_scraper/README.md

 ```
 It is recommended that all the first three commands be done before running the last one.

-Note that these url links to scrape data are very inconsistent, so updated versions of this repo will be provided when modification is needed.
+Note that these url links to scrape data are rather inconsistent.
+Updated versions of this repo will be provided when modification is needed.

 ## Usage